KubiV/TOSULY-Filament-Scale/README.md

 ## Features

 - Open-source
-- DIY
+- Custom PCB
 - OLED 0.91 inch display
-- buttons (one under the display so it clicks when you push the display)
+- Buttons (one under the display so it clicks when you push the display)
 - Powered by Arduino Nano
 - Compatible with stock Ender 3 spool holder (more comming)